British foreign office acknowledges Julian Assange's asylum request

 Assange has been fighting for a year and a half against being sent to Sweden for questioning about accusations of sexual abuse.
 Two women accused him in August 2010 of sexually assaulting them during a visit to Sweden in connection with a WikiLeaks release of internal U.S. military documents.

 “Julian Assange has requested political asylum and is under the protection of the Ecuadorian embassy in London,” WikiLeaks wrote on its Twitter page.

 The embassy also released a statement on its website saying Assange, an Australian, arrived there in the afternoon and will remain at the embassy while his application is assessed.

-"The decision to consider Mr. Assange's application for protective asylum should in no way be interpreted as the government of Ecuador interfering in the judicial processes of either the United Kingdom or Sweden," the statement said.
+Assange has not been charged with a crime, but Swedish prosecutors want to question him about allegations of “unlawful coercion and sexual misconduct including rape,” according to a Supreme Court document.
+Ecuador said its decision to consider Assange’s asylum request “should in no way be interpreted as the government of Ecuador interfering in the judicial processes of either the United Kingdom or Sweden.”

 The Supreme Court of the United Kingdom last week dismissed an application filed by an attorney for Assange seeking to reopen his appeal against extradition.

 The application was Assange’s last option in the British courts.
 Britain’s Crown Prosecution Service has previously said if the court dismissed Assange’s appeal, his only further remedy would be to apply immediately to the European Court of Human Rights, and Assange’s attorneys have vowed to do so.